CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Basic App: Hello World
 ======================

-In this tutorial, you'll create a basic GeneFlow app that prints "Hello World!" to a text file.
-This tutorial provides a high-level overview of the components of the app configuration file (config.yaml).
-However, not all of these components are required to create a functional "Hello World!" app.
+GeneFlow workflows are composed of applications, or apps, which are modular pieces of functionality.
+Apps are ideally designed so that they can be combined to produce useful data analysis workflows.
+This tutorial covers the creation of a basic GeneFlow app that prints "Hello World!" to a text file.
+It is meant to be an introduction to the basic features of GeneFlow apps and does not cover all features.
+Advanced GeneFlow app features will be covered in later tutorials.

 Configure the Environment
 -------------------------